Explainer: Legal Basis

-On what basis is data about you being processed?
+On what basis is your data being processed?

-The ‘legal basis’ is the foundation for data processing under the GDPR.
-It means that if an organisation wants to process personal data, there is a need to identify specific legal grounds for the processing.
+The ‘legal basis’ is the foundation for data processing under the General Data Protection Regulation (GDPR).
+This means that when an organisation wants to process personal data, there is a need to identify specific legal grounds for the processing.

 You have given clear consent for you to process their personal data for a specific purpose.

-Of course, you must be able to give your consent freely.
-The organisation may not force or trick you into giving consent.
-You may always withdraw your consent.
+You must be able to give your consent freely (without force) and you may always withdraw the consent.

 The processing of personal data is necessary for a contract you have with an organisation.